 Hypothyroidism and Hashimoto's Thyroiditis (the autoimmune condition that frequently causes hypothyroidism) can both be confirmed with blood tests.
-Those that have either of these conditions, generally suffer from other symptoms that are not easily fixed by a pill.
+Those with either of these conditions generally suffer from other symptoms that are not easily fixed by a pill.

 The right testing is very important, usually in hypothyroidism TSH is the only thing tested.
 TSH is simply the brain’s way of communicating with the thyroid, it is not actually measuring the capacity of the thyroid to function.
 A full thyroid panel is needed to assess thyroid function.